Healthcare in Hong Kong: Third Stage Consultation: Voluntary Health Insurance Scheme (VHIS) (2014)

 This consultation lasted from December 2014 to April 2015.
-To better reflect the objectives and nature of the scheme, it was renamed to “VHIS”.
-The government proposed the ‘12 minimum requirements’ of the standard insurance plans in the VHIS, aiming at (i) Improving accessibility to and continuity of health insurance (ii) enhancing the quality of insurance protection; and (iii) promoting transparency and certainty.
-In addition, a “high risk pool (HRP)” mechanism was proposed, so that individuals of high risk and have pre-existing medical conditions will also be able to purchase the health insurance.
+To better reflect the objectives and nature of the scheme, it was renamed to "VHIS".
+The government proposed the '12 minimum requirements' of the standard insurance plans in the VHIS, aiming at (i) Improving accessibility to and continuity of health insurance (ii) enhancing the quality of insurance protection; and (iii) promoting transparency and certainty.
+In addition, a "high risk pool (HRP)" mechanism was proposed, so that individuals of high risk and have pre-existing medical conditions will also be able to purchase the health insurance.
 A total of 600 written submissions were received.

 Latest Development

 The public consultation report has been completed but yet to be published.
 The government admitted that the HRP mechanism was the most contentious issue in the public consultation, and further exploration and consultation is required.
 In April, 2016, the government said that legislation work was underway.

-In December 2016, the government announced the decision to drop three controversial features temporarily, the HRP, and two of the “12 minimum requirements” - guaranteed acceptance and portable insurance policy.
-The government is confident that the remaining ten minimum requirements would be implemented by next year through the Insurance Authority’s issuance of guidelines to the insurance sector.
+In December 2016, the government announced the decision to drop three controversial features temporarily, the HRP, and two of the "12 minimum requirements" - guaranteed acceptance and portable insurance policy.
+The government is confident that the remaining ten minimum requirements would be implemented by next year through the Insurance Authority's issuance of guidelines to the insurance sector.
 It is estimated that the dropped features will be implemented in the next stage through legislation, probably after two to three years.

 Organisation

 The Food and Health Bureau (FHB) was responsible for the formulation and implementation of the Voluntary Health Insurance Scheme (formerly known as Health Protection Scheme).
-After the second public consultation in 2010, the Healthcare Planning and Development Office (HPDO) was set up under the Bureau, in order to ‘take forward the healthcare reform initiatives’.
+After the second public consultation in 2010, the Healthcare Planning and Development Office (HPDO) was set up under the Bureau, in order to 'take forward the healthcare reform initiatives'.

-In the period from 2012-2014, a Working Group and a Consultative Group were set up under the Health and Medical Development Advisory Committee (HMDAC).
+In the period from 2012 to 2014, a Working Group and a Consultative Group were set up under the Health and Medical Development Advisory Committee (HMDAC).
 Both groups were consisted of a chairman, non-official and ex-officio members.
 The Working Group was chaired by the Permanent Secretary of the Food and Health Bureau, the most senior civil servant in the Bureau.
 Meanwhile, the Consultative Group was chaired by the head of the Healthcare Planning and Development Office in the FHB.
 While the Working Group has the responsibility to formulate the details of the policy, the Consultation Group gives suggestions to the Working Group.
 In terms of membership, the two groups are composed of civil servants, medical and other professionals.